zalando/skipper/packaging/readme.md

 ## Docker

-Use the provided Dockerfile to build a docker image with Arch Linux and skipper installed from git.
+Use the provided Dockerfile to build a docker image with Arch Linux and the latest version of skipper.

 ```
 docker build -t my/skipper packaging